andyphilips/pss/README.md

 ## Details
 `pss` is an R package to perform the Pesaran, Shin, and Smith (2001) bounds test for cointegration and perform dynamic simulations of the resulting output.

-Currently, only the bounds test function is operational (`pssbounds`); the dynamic function (`dynpss`) is still under development.
+Currently, only the bounds test function is operational (`pssbounds`); the dynamic function (`dynpss`) is still under development, and not yet available.
 For details on each of these programs, see http://andyphilips.github.io/pssbounds/ and http://andyphilips.github.io/dynpss/, respectively

 :warning: This package is under development.
 If any bugs are found, please direct them to the authors.